kyr0/fast-dotproduct/README.md

   - *13 ms* for `384` dimensions,
   - *35 ms* for `1024` dimensions

-_Do you think, that you can improve these algos?
-Please help improving this project!_
+_Do you see any potential for further improvements?
+Please contribute to this project!
+Let's build the fastest dotproduct library for the web!_

 ## 📚 Usage